RTG 2484 - Regional Disparities & Economic Policy

 Welcome to the homepage of the doctoral research training group (RTG) 2484 – “Regional Disparities and Economic Policy”, funded by the German Research Foundation (DFG) and jointly instituted in 2019 by the TU Dortmund, the University of Duisburg-Essen, and the Ruhr-Universität Bochum.

 The overarching goal of the RTG “Regional Disparities and Economic Policy” is to provide an outstanding education for doctoral students while at the same time contributing to frontier research in the exciting and dynamic field of regional economics.
-Combining the expertise of scholars from distinct economic backgrounds (e.g. labor, public, macro) and thus different methodological skills, institutional knowledge, and data access, we establish a graduate program that promises internationally visible scientific output and an excellent academic training environment for PhD candidates.
+Combining the expertise of scholars from distinct economic backgrounds (e.g. labor, public, health, macro) and thus different methodological skills, institutional knowledge, and data access, we establish a graduate program that promises internationally visible scientific output and an excellent academic training environment for PhD candidates.

 The RTG “Regional Disparities and Economic Policy” provides doctoral students with an excellent environment for a completion of high-quality dissertations in its research area.
 The comprehensive qualification program combines a short, concentrated course program with structured research guidance and ample opportunities for feedback and discussion, allowing for dissertation completion within three years and promoting careers in academia, research institutes, the private economy and the public sector, including international organizations.